Skip to main content

 − Regulatory Considerations for AP-634

-• o The AP-634 will only be offered in countries where there's an existing or clear and defined path to allow operation of 6GHz radios with external connectorized antennas, either as a Low-Power Indoor (LPI) or Standard Power (SP) product.
+• The AP-634 will only be offered in countries where there's an existing or clear and defined path to allow operation of 6GHz radios with external connectorized antennas, either as a Low-Power Indoor (LPI) or Standard Power (SP) product.
 Please contact your HPE Aruba Networking representative to confirm (existing or planned) availability for the country where the AP will be deployed.

-• o Also, 6GHz support on AP-634 will only be enabled in AOS/Instant 8.12 and AOS 10.7.
+• Also, 6GHz support on AP-634 will only be enabled in AOS/Instant 8.12 and AOS 10.7.

 635 Internal Antenna Access Points